Generalised Fibonacci sequences constructed from balancing words: Abstract

 \section{Abstract}

-We study growth rates of random Fibonacci sequences of a particular structure.
-A random Fibonacci sequence is an integer sequence starting with $1,1$ where the next term is determined to be either the sum or the difference of the two preceding terms where the choice of taking either the sum or the difference is chosen randomly at each step.
-In 2012, McLellan \cite{mclellan} proved that if the pluses and minuses follow a periodic pattern and $G_n$ is the $n$th term of the resulting random Fibonacci sequence, then
+We study growth rates of generalised Fibonacci sequences of a particular structure.
+These sequences are constructed from choosing two real numbers for the first two terms and always having the next term be either the sum or the difference of the two preceding terms where the pluses and minuses follow a certain pattern.
+In 2012, McLellan proved that if the pluses and minuses follow a periodic pattern and $G_n$ is the $n$th term of the resulting generalised Fibonacci sequence, then

 exists.
 We extend her results to recurrences of the form $G_{m+2} = \alpha_m G_{m+1} \pm G_{m}$ if the choices of pluses and minuses, and of the $\alpha_m$ follow a balancing word type pattern.